 Oh, it is important to highlight that the airports in the Philippines are very peculiar.
 You can only enter it if you have a ticket, so it is impossible to buy a ticket at the airport.
 You also have to show your ticket to security before entering.

-In Oslob, I stayed at Nordzee hostel, which was recommended to me by a girl I met at a cafe in Chiang Mai.
-It is in the middle of nowhere and it has a stunning private beach.
+In Oslob, I stayed at Nordzee hostel.
+It was recommended to me by a girl I met at a cafe in Chiang Mai.
+It is in the middle of nowhere and has a stunning private beach.

 The hostel is wonderful.
 It has some low points, such as the quality of some of the rooms and bathrooms, but I highly recommend it.
 It is the best hostel in the area.

-It is also very cheap: 6,5 dollars a night (through Agoda).
+It is also very cheap: 6,5 USD a night (through Agoda).
 The food is cheap, although not as cheap as most low-cost places in the Philippines.
-But considering they really have a monopoly over the food and drinks, it is incredible how the prices remained reasonable.
-I spent a total of 36 dollars on food and drinks on the 3 days there (including every meal and alcoholic beverages).
+But considering they really have a monopoly over food and drinks, it is incredible how the prices remained reasonable.
+I spent a total of 36 USD on food and drinks for the 3 days there (including every meal and alcoholic beverages).

-They have vegan and vegetarian options and the two bars work 24 hours.
-You won’t find any other options nearby, only great bakeries (you have to try the everlasting at Julie’s Bakeshop) and some bars with karaoke (Filipinos looove karaoke, and apparently most of them have great voices).
+They have vegan and vegetarian options and the two bars are open 24 hours.
+You won’t find any other options nearby, only great small bakeries (you have to try the everlasting at Julie’s Bakeshop) and some bars with karaoke (Filipinos looove karaoke).

 One of the main attractions of Oslob is to swim with whale sharks.
-However, the experience is far from what you would’ve imagined, and is really bad.
+However, the experience is far from what you would’ve imagined.
+It is actually really awful.

-Besides the whale sharks, another famous attraction is to visit the Waterfalls.
+Besides swimming with whale sharks, another famous attraction is to visit the Waterfalls.
 The most famous is Kawasan Falls, which I didn’t visit because a lot of people at the hostel told me it wasn’t worth it.
 Apparently, it became one of those places ruined by the number of visitors.